‘Russian Kim Kardashian’ Anastasiya Kvitko Nearly Bursts Out Of Her Black Bikini, And Fans Are Going Wild

 However, it seems that the stunner was ready to up the ante, and posted an even hotter set of pictures less than 24 hours later.
 Fans are unsurprisingly going wild over the seriously NSFW snaps.

-Anastasiya is one of the most popular models on Instagram, and currently boasts a following of over ten million fans.
+Anastasiya is one of the most popular models on Instagram, and currently boasts a following of over 10 million fans.
 One of the main reasons for her popularity is her insane figure, which measures at 39-25-41 inches and has earned her the title the “Russian Kim Kardashian.”

 The Miami stunner’s latest picture shows off these killer curves to their best advantage.
 In the two-picture update, she wears a strapless bandeau bikini top with a keyhole accent that shows off the incredible curves of her cleavage.
 In fact, it seems almost unable to support her ample assets, and she looks dangerously close to spilling out of the ensemble.